-Cycling Accidents & Compensation in Glasgow
+Cycling Accident Compensation in Glasgow

 Cycling is an increasingly popular past time and method of travelling to work in Scotland.
 There have been various government initiatives to encourage people to cycle to work and school, and the phenomenal success of British cyclists such as Sir Bradley Wiggins and Sir Chris Hoy has led to many people trying out the sport.
+However, the potential for being involved in a cycling accident is still a risk, despite all the health and environmental benefits.

 The increased number of cyclists has naturally resulted in a higher rate of cyclist accidents over the past few years.
 Recent statistics from Transport Scotland have revealed that in 2014, 8 cyclists were killed on Scotland’s roads.
 888 cyclists reported that they had been involved in an accident.